Heimdal

 Find out More 30-day Free Trial.
 Offer valid only for companies.

-Hackers will never stop innovating and finding creating ways to carry out their malicious activities, so it’s mandatory for cybersecurity technology to keep up too.
+Threat actors will never stop creating ways to carry out their attacks, so cybersecurity technology must keep up too.

-Open source threat intelligence platforms are even more effective at preventing the most dangerous attacks when they are integrated with other security tools such as SIEM.
+Open source platforms are even more effective at preventing the most dangerous attacks when they are integrated with other security tools such as SIEM.

-Make sure you drop a line below if you have any comments, questions or suggestions regarding open source threat intelligence platforms – we are all ears and can’t wait to hear your opinion!
+Make sure you drop a line below if you have any comments, questions or suggestions regarding open source TIPs – we are all ears and can’t wait to hear your opinion!

 P.S.
 Did you enjoy this article?
 Follow us on LinkedIn, Twitter, Facebook, Youtube, or Instagram to keep up to date with everything we post!